WARHAWKS VOTE

 • A paycheck of paystub

-If you are registered to vote on campus, your HawkCard will also work as a proof of residence to the Whitewater Municipal Clerk’s Office in the April 2020 election because University Housing is providing a list of all students living in the residence halls.
-While this will ideally continue happening in the future, it cannot be guaranteed, so make sure to check back for confirmation as we get closer to the November 2020 election.
+If you live on campus, your HawkCard will also work as a proof of residence.
+A list of those living on campus will be provided to the clerk to use on Election Day.
+While this will ideally continue happening in the future, it cannot be guaranteed, so make sure to check back for confirmation as we get closer to the election.